UPDATE: Winter storm warning issued; forecasters increase snowfall prediction to 4-8 inches

-The National Weather Service at Paducah has issued a winter storm watch, which includes an estimate that the Hopkinsville area will see snow accumulation of 3 to 5 inches on Friday.
-The watch is in effect from late Thursday through late Friday.
+The National Weather Service at Paducah has issued a winter storm warning for Western Kentucky with an increase in predicted snowfall of 4 to 8 inches Friday in the Hopkinsville area.
+The warning is in effect from late Thursday through late Friday.

-Forecasters expect more snow in southern parts of Western Kentucky near the Tennessee border, Derrick Snyder, senior forecaster, said Tuesday evening in a Facebook live report.
+Forecasters expect more snow in southern parts of Western Kentucky near the Tennessee border, Derrick Snyder, senior forecaster, previously said in a Facebook live report.

 “That’s where you are seeing the potential for higher snowfall,” Snyder said.